smartcar/typescript-webhook-recipe/README.md

 ## Implementation
 ![alt text](/docs/Flow.png)

-1. Verfication call is made from the Smartcar webhook.
+1. Verification call is made from the Smartcar webhook.

 2. The **Application Management Token** saved in AWS Secrets Manager is used to answer the verification challenge.
 The **@smartcar/webhooks** [SDK](https://github.com/smartcar/typescript-backend-sdks) is used in the [Receiver](src/lambdas/api/index.ts) lambda.
     ```